AMDESE/sev-tool/readme.md

          $ sudo ./sevtool --ofolder ./certs --get_ask_ark
          ```
 13. export_cert_chain
-     - This command exports all of the certs (PDH, PEK, OCA, CEK, ASK, ARK) and zips them up so that the Platform Owner can send them to the Guest Owner to allow the Guest Owner to validate the cert chain
+     - This command exports all of the certs (PDH, PEK, OCA, CEK, ASK, ARK) and zips them up so that the Platform Owner can send them to the Guest Owner to allow the Guest Owner to validate the cert chain.
+The tool gets the CEK from the AMD KDS server and gets the ASK_ARK certificate from the SEV Developer website.
      - Optional input args: --ofolder [folder_path]
          - This allows the user to specify the folder where the tool will export all of the certificates to and the zip folder in
      - Outputs: